External Engagement Studio · MS Strategic Design & Management, Parsons · Spring 2025

 Serves the plan’s call for a culture of appreciation, acknowledgement, and connection, using recognition and surplus stock.

-• Trustee-Led Workshops
+• Trustee Workshops

 Acts on the plan’s commitment to offer training and development to Board members and managers, and on its promise that it’s not just a job, it’s a career.